Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

     ```

-  - Configuration of the reference to the AWS shared credentials:
+  - Configuration of the reference to the AWS shared credentials file:

     ```yaml
     configs: